Campaign for National Parks

-Campaign for National Parks (CNP) – formerly the Council for National Parks and the Standing Committee on National Parks – is an independent UK registered charity promoting the National Parks of England and Wales for the public benefit.
+The Campaign for National Parks (CNP), formerly the Council for National Parks and the Standing Committee on National Parks, is an independent UK registered charity that advocates for the protection, enhancement, and public enjoyment of the National Parks of England and Wales.
+It operates as an umbrella body for around 40 environmental and access organisations, collectively representing more than four million people with an interest in National Parks.

-Their vision is: Nature-rich National Parks for everyone.

-Their mission is: To inspire action for wilder, inclusive National Parks.

-Campaign for National Parks brings together a Council of around 40 environment and access groups, indirectly representing over 4 million people with an interest in National Parks.

 History

-In 1936 a group of individuals and voluntary organisations, including representatives from Ramblers, YHA, CPRE and CPRW, met for the first time to start a campaign for the establishment of National Parks in Britain.
-Under the name The Standing Committee on National Parks they set out an ambitious agenda, that everyone should have the opportunity to enjoy the finest countryside, and that these landscapes should be protected permanently.
+In 1936 a group of individuals and voluntary organisations, including representatives of the Ramblers, the Youth Hostels Association, the CPRE, and the CPRW, met for the first time to campaign for the establishment of National Parks in Britain.
+Operating as the Standing Committee on National Parks, the group set out an agenda aimed at securing public access to the countryside and ensuring the permanent protection of significant landscapes.

-Following government legislation enabling the designation of National Parks in 1949, the role of the Standing Committee changed.
-It concentrated on strengthening the powers and funding of National Parks, and being vigilant in monitoring proposals which would undermine their natural beauty and enjoyment by all.
-In 1977 it became the Council for National Parks, and in June 2008 changed to its current name.
+Following the passage of the National Parks and Access to the Countryside Act 1949, which enabled the designation of National Parks, the role of the Standing Committee changed.
+Its work focused on strengthening the powers and funding of National Park authorities and monitoring proposals that might affect their natural beauty or public enjoyment.
+The organisation became the Council for National Parks in 1977 and adopted its current name in June 2008.

 Charitable objectives

-The Campaign for National Parks' charitable objectives are;
+The Campaign for National Parks' charitable objectives are to: